tapanalyticstoolkit/spark-tk-jupyter-debian/README.md

 #spark-tk-jupyter

-- This is the home of the docker image for Jupyter for the TAP Analytics Toolkit (ATK).
+- Docker image for Spark-tk in a Jupyter notebook.
-- The final images contain pandas-cookbook example notebooks from this repository: https://github.com/jvns/pandas-cookbook
+- Contain pandas-cookbook example notebooks from this repository: https://github.com/jvns/pandas-cookbook

 ##What's new